 - reserved liquid from turkey resting platter

-- In medium saucepan over moderate low heat, melt butter.
+- In a medium saucepan over medium-low heat, melt butter.

-- Whisk in flour and cook, whisking, for 5 minutes.
+- Whisk in flour and cook, constantly whisking, for 5 minutes.

-- Add broth in a stream, whisking to boil.
+- Slowly add broth or stock, whisking to boil.
 Simmer for 5 minutes.

-- Let gravy cool, transfer to a bowl and cover and chill overnight.
+- Let gravy cool.
+Transfer to a bowl.
+Cover and chill overnight in the refrigerator.

 Thanksgiving Day directions to finish Best Make-Ahead Turkey Gravy